johndimm/the-explainers/USER_GUIDE.md

 - **Include Context**: Select enough text to provide meaningful context
 - **Experiment**: Try different selection sizes to see what works best

+### Search Features
+- **Persistent Search**: Your search query stays active even when you select text or navigate
+- **Case-Insensitive**: Search works regardless of capitalization
+- **Navigation**: Use the up/down arrows to jump between search results
+- **Clear Search**: Use the "clear" button to remove search highlighting

 ### Explanation Styles
 - **Match the Content**: Use literary critics for literature, scientists for scientific texts
 - **Try Different Voices**: Each personality offers unique insights